 2. A Tribe Called Quest – Award Tour

-Over time, I’ve learned that there is a portion of Hip-Hop music that relaxes my mind, and a portion that gives me a throbbing headache.
-Hip Hop is simply poetry, and I have the right to stay away from messages that aren’t clear, drowned in sex, or violent without a reason.
-People like Common, 2Pac, A Tribe Called Quest, T.I., J. Cole, Kendrick Lamar, Ice Cube, Mos Def, and LL Cool J are just a few that I can listen to without a problem.
-However, I do require clean versions of albums and songs sometimes because I’m still not used to hearing explicit language on a consistent basis.
+Over time, I’ve learned that there is a type of Hip-Hop music that relaxes my mind and a type that gives me a throbbing headache.
+Hip Hop is simply poetry, and I adore the lyricists who mastered the craft of words and rhymes like MC Lyte, Camp Lo, Common, 2Pac, A Tribe Called Quest, J. Cole, Lil Kim, Mos Def, and Rapsody.
+However, I do require clean versions of albums and songs when I’m not in the mood to hear the explicit language.

 3. Ledisi – High

-This song recently came out and Ledisi’s new album, Let Love Rule, is available now everywhere.
-I’m starting to think that every Ledisi song that I fall in love with, talks about my life.
-I love relatable music, and music that expresses joy.
-I cling to a lot of feel good soul music artists like Erykah Badu, Solange, India-Arie, Diana Ross, and Chaka Khan.
+This song recently came out on Ledisi’s new album, Let Love Rule.
+I’m starting to think that every Ledisi song that I fall in love with, talks about my life; so joyful and uplifting.
+I cling to a lot of feel-good soul music artists like Ari Lennox, Erykah Badu, Solange, India-Arie, Diana Ross, and Chaka Khan.
 I also love gospel music; it’s really the only genre that has the power to make me cry, but in a good way though.
 When I don’t usually feel my best, I have to listen to a song that sounds like this, and if that doesn’t work, silence is usually the best option for me.

 4. Musiq Soulchild – Simple Things

 For this song, I’m more focused on the rhythm because it adds to the message of the song.

 I love hearing instruments collaborate and mix.
 This is why I love artists like Prince, Mint Condition, Lenny Kravitz, Raphael Saadiq, D’Angelo, and Maroon 5.
 The lyrics is one thing, but the production gives off a mood that words can’t.